MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/common-issues-resolutions-solution-checker.md

 ![Failure notification.](media/solution-checker-failure-notification.png)

-## Solution Checker fails to check Default solution
+## Solution checker fails to check Default solution

 Solution checker exports the solution from the Microsoft Dataverse environment for analysis.
-Exporting the Default Solution is not supported and the check may not complete successfully.
+Exporting the Default solution is not supported and the check may not complete successfully.
 More information: [Solution Checker fails to export large solutions](#solution-checker-fails-to-export-large-solutions).

 ## Solution checker fails due to unsupported version of Power Apps Checker